Ritika19rani/Tic-Tac-Toe/README.md

-# This is a mini project of TIC-TA-TOE using HTML, CSS and JavaScript
+# This is a mini project of TIC-TAC-TOE using HTML, CSS and JavaScript